-Exempting transmissions for bundled retail sales enables the traditional integrated utility to discriminate against competing users in a number of ways, of which the following are only examples:
+Exempting transmission for bundled retail sales enables the traditional integrated utility to discriminate against competing users in a number of ways, of which the following are only examples:

 (a) The exemption allows a majority of grid capacity to be operated free of open access.
-A utility can simply close its facilities to transmissions other than for its own bundled retail sales. cite?
-In an even more serious version of this example, some states have threatened, under current conditions, to close “their” portions of the interstate grid to transmissions other than for the in-state utilities that provide electricity to their citizens, attempting in this way to reserve “their” electricity to themselves. cite newspapers?
+A utility can simply close its facilities to transmission other than for its own bundled retail sales. cite?
+In an even more serious version of this example, some states have threatened, under current conditions, to close “their” portions of the interstate grid to transmission other than for the in-state utilities that provide electricity to their citizens, attempting in this way to reserve “their” electricity to themselves. cite newspapers?

-(b) Since the exemption of transmissions for bundled retail sales includes transmissions of electricity that the utility purchases from suppliers in wholesale transactions and then resells to end users at a bundled retail price, see n.---, p. , supra, the utility can provide better transmission for its own generation, or that of preferred wholesale suppliers, than for competing suppliers.
+(b) Since the exemption of transmission for bundled retail sales includes transmission of electricity that the utility purchases from suppliers in wholesale transactions and then resells to end users at a bundled retail price, see n.---, p. , supra, the utility can provide better transmission for its own generation, or that of preferred wholesale suppliers, than for competing suppliers.
 This advantage can take a number of forms: better pricing, greater flexibility in how transmission capacity is reserved, scheduled, and used, and higher priority in the event the grid capacity becomes constrained. cites

 (c) The exemption enables the transmission-owning utility to compete unfairly for those customers (e.g., computer server facilities, hospitals) that need very high reliability of service.
 Since, given the exemption, FERC apparently cannot effectively impose curtailment plans that bar the transmission owner from favoring its own bundled retail sales under conditions of system constraint, the utility is free to promise these customers service reliability that no competitor can offer.